octobercms/docs/3.x/extend/database/model.md

 $model = Flight::where('legs', '>', 100)->firstOrFail();
 ```

-When [developing an API](../services/router.md), if the exception is not caught, a `404` HTTP response is automatically sent back to the user, so it is not necessary to write explicit checks to return `404` responses when using these methods:
+When [developing an API](../system/routing.md), if the exception is not caught, a `404` HTTP response is automatically sent back to the user, so it is not necessary to write explicit checks to return `404` responses when using these methods.

 ```php
 Route::get('/api/flights/{id}', function ($id) {